 Problems arise because the foundational definition of outbound marketing misses the mark in creating a relationship prior to meeting with sales.
 Even worse, the marketer maintains control of the buying process, rather than the buyer.
 Both of these points turn modern consumers off.

 Inbound marketing developed as a direct response to the changing face of the consumer and, therefore, business marketing efforts is made to reach these customers.
 This approach keeps the buyers and their movement down the sales funnel at the forefront of all content.

 How does this approach work?

->

-> Inbound marketing subtly allows the consumer to find the businesses and companies that interest them.
-Buyer preferences, interests, habits, questions and problems are used to create content which draws readers into the buying process organically.
+Inbound marketing subtly allows the consumer to find the businesses and companies that interest them.
+Buyer preferences, interests, habits, questions, and problems are used to create content that draws readers into the buying process organically.

->

-> “Content marketing can have a significant influence on everything from the marketing output of a small business to a whole country’s presidential election result,” according to Jeff Bullas, an industry influencer.
+“Content marketing can have a significant influence on everything from the marketing output of a small business to a whole country’s presidential election result,” according to Jeff Bullas, an industry influencer.
 For great ideas on successfully using content marketing strategies, check out his blog at jeffbullas.com.